 Early History of the Whitelyck family

 This web page shows only a small excerpt of our Whitelyck research.
-Another 133 words (10 lines of text) covering the years 1657, 1624, 1570, 1632, 1610, 1622, 1605, 1675, 1631, 1701, 1654, 1659, 1584, 1537, 1625 and 1709 are included under the topic Early Whitelyck History in all our PDF Extended History products and printed products wherever possible.
+Another 133 words (10 lines of text) covering the years 1586, 1624, 1565, 1608, 1564, 1570, 1632, 1610, 1622, 1605, 1675, 1631, 1701, 1654, 1659, 1584, 1537, 1625 and 1709 are included under the topic Early Whitelyck History in all our PDF Extended History products and printed products wherever possible.

 Whitelyck Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Whitelyck have been found, including Whitlock, Whitelock, Witlock and others.

 Early Notables of the Whitelyck family (pre 1700)